pm2-hive/pm2-hive.github.io/docs/features/monitoring.md

 </center>

 PM2 gives you a simple way to monitor the resource usage of your application.
-You can monitor memory and cpu very easily, straight from your terminal:
+You can monitor memory and CPU easily and straight from your terminal:

 ```bash
 $ pm2 monit